 63:10 But they rebelled, and vexed his holy Spirit: therefore he was turned to be their enemy, and he fought against them [with the sword of the latter day Babylon the Great (the New Europe) and her allies Turkey and the nations of Psalm 83].

-Then when the latter day nations of the tribes of Israel [America, the British peoples, the Scandinavian peoples and the Low Countries as well as the Jewish State] begin to repent and seek God, Messiah will remember the days of old and how he delivered Moses and his called out of Egypt; and shall deliver his latter day people who are repenting and turning to seek God.
+Then when the latter day nations of the tribes of Israel [America, the British peoples, the Scandinavian peoples and the Low Countries as well as the Jewish State] begin to repent and seek God, Messiah will remember the days of old and how he delivered Moses and his called out of Egypt; and he will deliver his latter day people who are sincerely repenting and turning to seek God.

 63:11 Then he remembered the days of old, Moses, and his people, saying, Where is he that brought them up out of the sea with the shepherd of his flock? where is he that put his holy Spirit within him?
 63:12 That led them by the right hand of Moses with his glorious arm, dividing the water before them, to make himself an everlasting name?
 63:13 That led them through the deep, as an horse in the wilderness, that they should not stumble?
 63:14 As a beast goeth down into the valley, the Spirit of the LORD caused him to rest: so didst thou lead thy people, to make thyself a glorious name.